 Pregnancy & Parenting

-Healthy Vegan Pregnancy
+Healthy Vegan Pregnancy & Diet

-Vitabiotics | Published: 09/12/2021
+Vitabiotics | Published: 09/12/2021 | Last Updated: 12/12/2024

-Healthy Vegan Pregnancy Healthy Vegan Pregnancy
+Healthy Vegan Pregnancy & Diet Healthy Vegan Pregnancy & Diet

 You might be thinking about if a vegan pregnancy is right for you, how a vegan diet will affect your baby or how to make sure you consume the essential nutrients in your diet when you’re pregnant and a vegan.

-Vegans do not eat foods or use any products that come from animals, including dairy products and eggs.
-A vegan or plant-based diet contains only plants – including vegetables, grains, nuts and fruits – and foods made from plants.
-Veganism is becoming increasingly popular, and as of 2023 YouGov estimate that between 2-3% of people in the UK follow a vegan diet.
+Vegans do not eat foods or use any products that are derived wholly or partly from animals, including dairy products and eggs, or any animal-based products.
+A vegan or plant-based diet can include fruits, vegetables, grains, nuts, seeds, beans and pulses - along with any foods made from plants.

 If you are a vegetarian, read our post on how to have a healthy vegetarian pregnancy.